Food inflation in Iran: The increase in food prices

 Since 2014, Iran has faced a persistent decline in food production, coupled with significant increases in food prices.
 For instance, the price of rice has surged by 2.11 times between 2012 and 2023, while bread costs have risen 3.4 times from 2011 to 2023.
 Potatoes have tripled in price over the same period, and chicken fillets have seen a 2.06-fold increase from 2010 to 2023.
 Despite these inflationary trends, the median net salary in Iran has only grown by 33% between 2020 and 2023, between 2022-2023 alone the Iranian rial lost half of its value, inflation surpassed 50% and the minimum wage rose only by 27%.
 This discrepancy underscores the nation’s food crisis, with recent data revealing that in a period of several weeks in 2024, bread prices rose by 66% and milk prices rose by 25%.
 These trends indicate ongoing food shortages and exacerbate food insecurity in Iran, where approximately one-quarter of the population resides in slums, facing moderate to severe food insecurity.
+Between January 2025 and January 2026, the price of food has nearly doubled.